garygallen/canvasPortal/README.md

 # canvasPortal
-Single Page Application Webportal consuming RESTful API Services The webportal was a front tier application interfacing with a LMS.
+A Single Page Application Webportal consuming RESTful API Services.

+The webportal was a front tier application interfacing with a LMS.
 The provided the capability for the user to create a course, edit, and delete.